 There are no income restrictions with conversions and no limit on how much you can convert into an account.

 Basically, we’re going to go find a retirement account that has no income restriction and has the highest possible contribution limit set by the IRS.
 We’re going to maximize that account, and then we’re going to immediately convert it into our Roth IRA or Roth 401k.

 TIP: High income earners are not allowed to contribute to a Roth IRA, but it doesn’t restrict them from rolling over funds into it from another retirement account.
 This makes the mega backdoor Roth IRA strategy a fantastic loophole for high income earners who still want the benefits and tax-advantages of a Roth IRA.

 To do this, we’ll make use of a lesser known retirement account: The after-tax 401k account.

-Since we can’t CONTRIBUTE more than $6,000 into a Roth IRA or Roth 401k, we’ll contribute $61,000 into the after-tax account, and then CONVERT it all immediately into a Roth account.
+Since we can’t CONTRIBUTE more than $6,000 into a Roth IRA or $20,500 into a Roth 401k, we’ll contribute $61,000 into the after-tax account, and then CONVERT it all immediately into a Roth account.